eginer/quantum_package/docs/source/users_guide/qp_plugins.rst

     qp_plugins install rsdft_cipsi

-This will link this directory to the |QP| which means that when the code will be compiled, this plugin will be compiled to and therefore all the executables/scripts contained in this module will be available.
+This will link this directory to the |QP| which means that when the code will be compiled, this plugin will be compiled to and therefore all the executables/scripts/input keywords contained in this module will be available as if there were part of the core of the |QP|.

 Then, to compile the new plugin, just recompile the |QP| as usual by going at the root of the |QP| directory: